NewsPolk County

 Two other men, Nicholas Jones, of Haines City, and Peter Story, of Davenport, entered the drive-through lane.
 When they tried to order, Soto explained that they couldn’t serve them because they were already backed up, Judd said.

-So, Jones and Story started threatening Soto, saying they are going to attack him when his shift ends, Judd said.
-Both men then get out of their vehicle, enter the restaurant and threaten Soto by saying they have a gun, Judd said.
+So, Jones and Story started threatening Soto, saying they were going to attack him when his shift ended, Judd said.
+Both men then get out of their vehicle, enter the restaurant, and threaten Soto by saying they have a gun, Judd said.
 Soto replied he owns a gun as well.

 The restaurant manager then stepped between them, trying to quell the fighting.

-When the two men threaten the shoot up restaurant, Soto grabbed a gun out of his backpack to get them men out of the store, Judd said.
-When one of the men try to grab Soto’s gun, it fired, striking Story in the neck.
+When the two men threatened to shoot up the restaurant, Soto grabbed a gun out of his backpack to get those men out of the store, Judd said.
+When one of the men tried to grab Soto’s gun, it fired, striking Story in the neck.
 He suffered a non-life-threatening wound and was driven to the hospital by Jones.

 "It was just a McMess," Judd said.